Basic benefit covered services

 Humana Military follows a placement process to ensure beneficiaries have access to an Applied Behavior Analysis (ABA) provider within TRICARE’s access to care standards.

-• Humana Military will assign a provider that meets the criteria for accepting a new referral (the provider placement process does not replace parent/caregiver choice)
+• Humana Military will assign a provider that meets the criteria for accepting a new referral (this assignment process does not replace parent/caregiver choice)

 • The parent/caregiver should contact the assigned ABA provider to schedule the first visit with the beneficiary and complete the initial assessment